MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/New-MgBetaUserOnlineMeetingTranscript.md

 ```

 ### -TranscriptContentUrl
-The URL which can be used to access the content of the transcript.
+The URL that can be used to access the content of the transcript.
 Read-only.

 ```yaml